 - Encouraging personal hand hygiene practices

-Update on Masks
+Update on PPE and Masks